bald-cap/COVID-ANALYSIS/README.md

 7. Are the dominant age groups that are in the intensive care unit those that died?
-- Represent it on a histogram where the each year group has a bar for intensive care and another for deaths. eg. of conclusion -> you can conclude by saying that even though more younger were hospitalised the number of dates are higher within the aged group
+- Represent it on a histogram where the each year group has a bar for intensive care and another for deaths. eg. of conclusion -> you can conclude by saying that even though more younger were hospitalised the number of deaths are higher within the aged group

 8. Regional Distribution -> Did the coldest areas in France have the highest Hospitalisations ?
 - Group Temp by Regions - Heat map